NicklasVraa/LiX/readme.md

     }{caption}
 ..
 ```
 Code-blocks will be subtly highlighted according to the given language.
 A label is mandatory, but caption is optional.
 For no highlighting, set the language to `text`.
 Indent the block four spaces, as these will be gobbled (removed) in the resulting pdf.
 This is for better readability in the source file.
 I recommend indenting all code-blocks, tables, figures, etc., to better distinguish them from regular text.
-Must be called after `\begin{document}`.

 ### Cover <a name="cover"></a>
 Add a cover to your document, as in the front and back of a book.